 Walking into therapy can be an anxiety producing situation, especially if it is a brand new experience and you don’t know what to expect.
 Let me walk you through my process of working with new couples.

-2. The assessment process.
-Let’s talk about why this is important and how I may do it a little differently than you are used to.
-The first three in-person sessions are part of my assessment, or information gathering process.
-They are longer in length than typical non assessment sessions (and therefore billed at a higher rate).
 The reason these sessions are so important is because every single couple has different needs and therefore will require a different treatment plan.
 It is essential that I start with the right “tools” so I can formulate the best plan that is unique to you as a couple.